04 Feb

 - An Enhanced DBS check with barred lists: Reveals the same amount of information as an Enhanced check along with the confirmation that whether the applicant is on the barred list of performing the role or not.

-These checks can be important as well as absolutely necessary when hiring someone a sensitive role, such as someone handling cash, taking care of children, or performing security roles.
+These checks can be important as well as absolutely necessary when hiring someone for a sensitive role, such as someone handling cash, taking care of children, or performing security roles.

 The list of jobs that require DBS checks:

-There is a long list of jobs that require DBS checks in the UK, mentioned below are some of the roles you should be looking out for:
+There is a long list of jobs that require DBS checks in the UK.
+Mentioned below are some of the roles you should be looking out for:

 - Teachers